sporto/elm-tutorial/en/04-starting/03-webpack.md

 Webpack is a code bundler.
 It looks at your dependency tree and only bundles the code that is imported.
 Webpack can also import CSS and other assets inside a bundle.
 Read more about Webpack [here](https://webpack.github.io/).

-There are many alternatives that you can use to achieve the same a Webpack, for example:
+There are many alternatives that you can use to achieve the same as Webpack, for example:

 - [Browserify](http://browserify.org/)
 - [Gulp](http://gulpjs.com/)